amarine7/Arxivtrends/README.md

 # arXivTrends

-An ArXiV scraper to retrieve records from given research areas in mathematics and detect some trends in hyper-specialization and growth rate increase of scientific production in those fields.
+An arXiv scraper to retrieve records from given research areas in mathematics and detect some trends in hyper-specialization and rate increase of scientific production in those fields.

 ## Install
-Use the package manager [pip](https://pip.pypa.io/en/stable/) or ```pip3``` for python3):
+Use the package manager [pip](https://pip.pypa.io/en/stable/) (or ```pip3``` for python3):

 ```bash
 $ pip install arxivtrends
 ```

-or download the source and use ```setup.py```:
+Alternatively, download the source and use ```setup.py```:

 ```bash
 $ python setup.py install